-Put your iphone down.
+What are some quick concentration exercises that you can do?
+First, put your iPhone down.
 Right now.
 In today’s day and age we have so many different things that try to take our attention.
 Yesterday I found a lady in my office who has to sit in front of five different screens!
 I have no idea what she does, but sitting in front of so many screens must make her feel important.

 Lately, I have been having trouble with my concentration levels, my patience and… what was the other thing?

 Anyhoo, let’s learn together here, kids.
 I have been researching ways to improve your levels of concentration.
 Here are my essential tips.
 If you have any that I’ve missed, I’d love you to share them with me.

 The occipital lobes are your brain’s visual processing centre.
 They collect and categorise visual data and routes it to other parts of your brain for identification and storage.

 Your memory is where you store both imagined and real autobiographical events.
 There are studies that suggest the differentiation between real and imaginary is less apparent for children, meaning that things they imagine to be real are quite real to them (for example imagining a ‘monster under the bed’).

 Studies have demonstrated that you can engage your occipital lobes by using your imagination to ‘visualize’ yourself doing a task over and over (for example, if you were a surgeon you would be mentally practising an operation) this will improve your performance of the action in real life.
 However, you have to be imagining it as closely as possible – not just day dreaming.